Q: This race sounds dangerous. How will you ensure my safety?

 Q: You all are clearly insane.
 Is there a way I can avoid you in case whatever you have is communicable?

 A: Yes.
-Don’t follow “Marsh Island Trail Runners” on Strava and don’t join us for any of our weekly MITR evening runs during the snow-free seasons.
-Also we generally do our shopping on Mondays at the Old Town Hannaford.
+Don’t follow “Marsh Island Trail Runners” on Strava and don’t join us for any of our weekly MITR evening runs on Mondays at 5:30 pm at the Caribou Bog Conservation Area during the snow-free seasons.
+Also we generally do our shopping on Tuesdays at the Old Town Hannaford.

 Infrequently Asked Questions